 With the Bill and Melinda Gates Foundation, Dr. Kolars lead their strategies for strengthening medical education in sub-Saharan Africa.
 He played key roles in the sub-Saharan Africa Medical School Study (SAMSS) survey of medical schools in Africa and has been a regular participant in NIH’s Medical Education Partnership Initiative and AfreHealth Programs.
 Between 1996-99 he lived in Shanghai with his family to establish one of China’s first western health care systems.
 Since 2010, he has been the co-director for the Joint Institute for Translational and Clinical Research with Peking University of Health Sciences.

 A Consortium of Universities for Global Health (CUGH) Board Member since 2017, he will begin his term as Chair of the Board in 2022.
 A practicing gastroenterologist, he obtained his M.D. degree in 1982 from the University of Minnesota Medical School and completed his post-graduate training at the University of Michigan.
-His full C.V. can be viewed here.
+View his full C.V. below.